Hosepipe Temporary Use Ban - Q & A for customers

 Schedule 5, paragraph 20.(1) of The Water Act 1991

-We have a plan for periods of dry weather.
+We have a drought plan for periods of dry weather.
 This involves using the large volume of water in Sulby reservoir to supplement supplies to Douglas and the South.
 However, we cannot plan for very long periods of dry weather.
 Spring this year has been unusually dry with rainfall deficits in January, March, April and June.
 July is expected to experience a rainfall deficit too, with rainfall already below average.

 We rely on rain at some time to supplement supplies.
 Saving water and reducing demand will reduce the concerns that we have regarding current water stocks.

 If we have normal winter/autumn rainfall then water stocks will be restored as the reservoirs recover very quickly.

 The ban is in place 24/7 from 00:01 on 29 July until further notice.
-We can’t say for certain how long it will last, but the ban would need to be in place until we receive significant rainfall and our reservoir levels return to normal.
+We can’t say for certain how long it will last, but the ban will need to be in place until we receive significant rainfall and our reservoir levels are healthy.

 Obviously, we can’t predict the weather but we will not have the ban in place any longer than is absolutely necessary.
 We will be closely monitoring this and will keep everyone updated.

 The last time hosepipes were restricted was between June and July 2020.

-In the short term, the two spells of sometimes heavy rain on the weekend of 28-29 July will only give a little bit of short-term respite and is more beneficial to gardens.
+In the short term, short spells of even heavy rain will only give a little bit of short-term respite and is more beneficial to gardens.
 It will make no strategic difference to the water stock levels due to the dry ground absorbing the majority of downpours.
 Evaporation due to the warm ground also has to be taken into consideration.